How to Protect your Home During a Dust Storm

 Why are Dust Storms So Dangerous?Dust storms can be harmful to your home, cause traffic issues, and can also be dangerous to your overall health.
 Dust storms cause issues with a home, and it’s not just visual.
 While dust particles can make your house look dirty and unkempt, the dust can also harm appliances and equipment.
-Anyone driving through a large dust storm may have trouble with visibility, and traffic collisions are a common threat to human health when dust is dense.
+Anyone driving through a large dust storm may have trouble with visibility, and traffic collisions are a common threat when dust is dense.

 The most significant threat, however, could be to human health, especially for people who suffer from respiratory issues.
 During a dust storm, tiny particles of dust become airborne and can be inhaled.
 Regardless of someone’s physical condition, inhaling dust creates a wide range of issues.